 Proper adjustment and adequate lubrication of the bearings are essential to the longevity and performance of your trailer axle.
 The bearings should be lubricated every 6000 miles or 6 months.

 Procedure:

+Pop off center cap.

 Remove the rubber plug from grease cap.

 Insert grease gun on the grease zerk.

 Pump until new grease begins to appear.

 Replace rubber plug.

+Re-Install center cap.

 Frame